norahX3X/Project-1-io/README.md

 ## approach taken
 the theme is bugs
-the game has 2 paths one with local friend and the other with computer player I used min max algorithm for the AI player
+the game has 2 paths one with local friend and the other with computer player

+### option to play against the AI
+There is an option to play against the computer.
+I used min max algorithm for the AI player

 ## installation instructions
 after you change directory to desired folder using
 ```